 that can be used in competition and exhibition.

 The Scottish version of the Irish Jig is another caricature dance depicting an Irish washerwoman.
 One version of the story is that she is angry at her husband for staying out to late and drinking too much.
 The other blames her anger on having to work too hard for too little pay.
 In the male version, he is angry at his wife and wears a paddy hat and carries a shillelagh.

 The Sailor's Hornpipe is a caricature dance developed from the traditional English version.
 It has become more popular in Scotland then in England and is regularly featured in Highland Games.
 The movements in this dance portray actions used in the daily routines of a sailor's life, such as pulling ropes, climbing the rigging and lookingout to sea.

-There are other National dances which include the "Earl of Errol," "Blue Bonnets," "Village Maid," "Hielan' Laddie," and
+There are other National dances which include the "Earl of Errol," "Blue Bonnets," "Village Maid," "Hielan' Laddie,"

 Also offered to Premier level dancers is the choreography competition.
-Dancers select their own music and costume, and
+Dancers select their own music and costume,

+jazz flair.
 Choreography can be done in solos, duets or groups.